trys/trysv4/content/blog/dynamic-scoped-slots-in-vue-js.md

 title: Dynamic scoped slots in Vue.js
 date: 2019-04-11
 categories: Web
+description: 'A run-through of default, named, scoped and dynamic scoped slots in Vue.js'
 ---

 [Slots](https://vuejs.org/v2/guide/components-slots.html) are super-powerful in Vue.js.
 They let you inject components from a parent into a various parts of the child, helping you compose nice and generic components.
 But that's not all!
 We'll take a run-up to dynamic scoped slots through the following: